Google tells us that ActiveCampaign gets, on average, double the hits when compared to ConvertKit.

 We’ve been tracking the deliverability of the providers we review for a number of years.

-Though ActiveCampaign’s average went down due to a dip last round, it still has a very good overall track record (scoring in the nineties).
-You’ll see it has a decent sender score and saw less emails end up in spam.
+Overall, ActiveCampaign has a very good track record (scoring in the nineties).
+You’ll see it has a decent sender score and saw less emails end up in spam compared to ConverKit.
+That said, ConvertKit has performed very well in our recent tests, let’s see if they can keep it up!

 Winner: That’s right, folks.
 Another point to ActiveCampaign.
 7-1.